IAM-lab/website_iam/content/authors/Oludamilare-Matthews/_index.md

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- PhD Students
+- Alumni
 # - Visitors
 ---

 A PhD candidate in Human-Computer Interaction and affective computing.
 During the past 3 years, I researched on the use of pupillary response as a proxy to sense arousal, while also using eye-tracking technology to identify the user’s focal attention during moments of increased arousal.
 Future research interests include the use of unobtrusive technologies for affect detection in naturalistic settings.
 Previously, I worked as a software developer and consultant delivering Enterprise Resource Planning (ERP) solutions using SAP platform.